StormTersteeg/PHP-Sprint-Framework/README.md

 ## Getting Started

 To start, clone the project.
 Now give the folder a unique name, I'm going to be using `my_project` for example.
+Remove any unwanted files like `.git` and `README.md`.

-It is possible to add any resource to this project if you want to, I will explain this in the **resources** section.
+It is possible to add any resource to this project if you want to, I will explain this in the [resources](#resources) section.
 (For example charts.js or any front-end library)

 ### Prerequisites